xin-huang/dadi-cli/docs/userguide/dfe.md

             params = [log_mu, log_sigma]
 ```

-Here, `log_mu` the mean of the lognormal distribution, `log_sigma` the standard deviation of the lognormal distribution.
+Here, `log_mu` is the mean of the lognormal distribution, and `log_sigma` is the standard deviation of the lognormal distribution.

 ## Output